halilibrahimdemircan/Vehicles-Api/README.md

             color(required): "string",

 - NOTE : This is how I understood the situation in the task and created the desired endpoints in the task.
-Afterwards, I created vehicleRoutes and vehicleController in order to make the job easier, and made the operations that we had done with a total of 15 requests, with 5 requests.
+Afterwards, I created vehicleRoutes and vehicleController in order to make the job easier, and made the operations that we had done with a total of 15 endpoints, with 5 endpoints.
 Respects
 ## REQUESTS
 --------------------------------------------------------------
 // for getting cars by color